 The Map the Meal Gap analyses demonstrate that unemployment is a major contributing factor to food insecurity.
 Unemployment is significantly higher among African Americans than among white, non-Hispanics.

 African American households are more than twice as likely to be food insecure as white, non-Hispanic households.
-Counties with majority African American populations are disproportionately represented among the top 10% of counties with the highest rates of food insecurity.
+Counties with majority African American populations are disproportionately represented among the top 10 percent of counties with the highest rates of food insecurity.

-- While the 104 counties in 2011 with a majority African American population represent only 3.3% of all U.S. counties, over 90% of African American majority counties fall into the top 10% of counties with the highest rates of food insecurity.[iv]
+- While the 101 counties in 2012 with a majority African American population represent only 3 percent of all U.S. counties, 93 percent of African American majority counties fall into the top 10 percent of counties with the highest rates of food insecurity.[iv]

-- Five out of the 96 majority African American counties with the highest rates of food insecurity also fall into the top 10% of counties with the highest food cost index; the average cost per meal in these counties is $3.07, as compared with the national average of $2.67.[v]
+- Four out of the 94 majority African American counties with the highest rates of food insecurity also fall into the top 10 percent of counties with the highest food cost index; the average cost per meal in these counties is $3.27, as compared with the national average of $2.74.[v]

-- Of the 10 counties with the highest food security rates in the nation, they are all at least 65% African American.
-Eight of these 10 counties are located in Mississippi.
+- Of the 10 counties with the highest food-insecurity rates in the nation, they are all at least 70 percent African American.
+All but one of these 10 counties are located in Mississippi.

 African American households experience disproportionate levels of poverty and have lower household income than their white, non-Hispanic counterparts.

-- 12.7% of African Americans live in deep poverty (less than 50 percent of the federal poverty threshold), compared to 6.6 percent of all people in the United States. [ix]
+- 13 percent of African Americans live in deep poverty (less than 50 percent of the federal poverty threshold), compared to 7 percent of all people in the United States. [x]

 [i] CPS Table 3.
 (2012).
 Employment status of the civilian noninstitutional population by sex, age, and race.
 Household data annual averages.
 Bureau of Labor Statistics.